simoninireland/epydemic/doc/glossary.rst

       A simulation technique developed initially for *ab initio* chemistry simulations :cite:`Gillespie76,Gillespie77`.

-   largest connected component
+   largest connected component The largest collection of nodes in the
-      The largest collection of nodes in the network linked by edges.
-Often called the LCC.
+      network linked by edges.
+Often called the LCC, and sometimes called the :term:`giant connected component`.
 In some cases we may also be interested in the sizes of other components: for example the second-largest connected component (SLCC) can give useful information.

    locus
       A "place" at which dynamics can occur, that is to say, where